walterl/git-memex/README.md

 # `git-memex` - Your git-based memory extension

-git-memex is a simple, file-based, git backed personal knowledge base.
+git-memex is a simple, file-based, git backed personal knowledge base (PKB).

 ## Installation

-All commands below should be executed from the repository root.
+All commands below should be executed from the source repository.

+It was developed on an Ubuntu based Linux distribution.

 ### Install scripts into `$PATH`
 Symlink all `src/gmx-*.sh` files into a directory in your `$PATH`.
 For example,